chibisnorlax/acnhfaq/index.md

 They *cannot* buy bridges or inclines, move buildings, or progress the story (i.e., upgrade Resident Services from a tent to a building, build the campsite, etc).

 ### How do I obtain "X" DIY recipe?
 - Most recipes are from villagers crafting or message bottles.
-See [here](https://animalcrossing.fandom.com/wiki/DIY_recipes) to find which personality give you which ones.
+See [here](https://animalcrossing.fandom.com/wiki/DIY_recipes) to find which personalities give you which recipes.
-- The Pitfall Seed DIY is either received from a crafting jock villager or self-taught through digging up a pitfall seed.
+- The Pitfall Seed DIY is either received from a crafting Jock villager or self-taught through digging up a pitfall seed.
-- Most seasonal DIY recipes such cherry blossoms, mushrooms, festive, etc. comes from balloons during their respective seasons.
-See [here](https://cestislife.github.io/img/balloons.png) to find out how balloons works.
+- Most seasonal DIY recipes such cherry blossoms, mushrooms, festive, etc. come from balloons during their respective seasons.
+See [here](https://cestislife.github.io/img/balloons.png) to find out how balloons work, and [here](https://cestislife.github.io/seasonaldiy) for a complete list of seasonal DIYs.
 - Trash DIY recipes are self-taught after fishing up a certain amount of trash.
-See the spreadsheet below for how many for a specific one.
+Visit the spreadsheet in the last bullet point for how many for a specific one.
-- The King Tut mask is learned after picking up a golden nugget dropped from hitting a rock.
+- The King Tut mask is self-taught after picking up a golden nugget dropped from hitting a rock.
-- Most Spooky DIY recipes are obtained through crafting villagers, balloons and message bottles.
+- Most Spooky DIY recipes are obtained through crafting villagers, balloons, or message bottles.
 The rest can be obtained from villagers and Jack on Halloween.
 See [here](https://cestislife.github.io/img/hwn-diy-sources.png) for more detail.
 - Likewise, most Bunny Day DIY recipes are from egg bottles and egg balloons.
-But some are self-taught or from villagers and Zipper.
+Some are self-taught or from villagers and Zipper.
 See [here](#bunny-day-easter) for more detail.
 - Frozen DIY recipes are given by Snowboy after you build a perfect one.
 See [here](https://www.polygon.com/animal-crossing-new-horizons-switch-acnh-guide/2020/5/21/21262825/how-to-make-perfect-snowboy-diy-recipe-list) for how to make a perfect Snowboy.
 - You can get one zodiac DIY recipe from Celeste per zodiac period.
 See [here](https://animalcrossing.fandom.com/wiki/Zodiac_star_fragment#Uses) for a list of them and their dates.
-She also give you space themed DIY recipes and wand recipes.
+She also gives you space-themed (celestial) DIY recipes and wand recipes.
 - Pascal can give you mermaid themed DIY recipes when you give him a scallop.
 See [here](https://yuexr.github.io/img/mermaidset.png) for a list of them.
-- Wedding DIYs are given by Cyrus on sixth and seventh day of the event.
+- [Wedding](#wedding-season) DIYs are given by Cyrus and Harv on the 7th day of the event.
-- The hedge DIY recipe is given by Leif after you're the first person to buy from him on three different days or by Tom Nook after you completed a [Nature day activity](#nature-day-earth-day).
+- The hedge fencing DIY recipe is given by Leif after you've been the first to buy from him on three different days, or by Tom Nook after you completed a [Nature day activity](#nature-day-earth-day).
-- You can also purchase certain DIY recipes from Nook's Cranny and NookStop.
+- You can also purchase certain DIY recipes from Nook's Cranny and the Nook Stop.
 - You can view [this spreadsheet](https://docs.google.com/spreadsheets/d/13d_LAJPlxMa_DubPTuirkIV4DERBMXbrWQsmSh8ReK4/edit#gid=2132424485) to help you search for the specific recipe you may be looking for.

 ### How long do villagers craft for?
 How many can craft per day?